Rankings

 Judgment

 Notice how faction E jumped quite a bit with its Bayesian average in the above table.
-It went from the terrible 32.3% to the mediocre 45.0%.
-Weak, but still within James Workshop's sacred Goldilock's zone of balance (45%-55% win rate).
+It went from a terrible 32.3% to a mediocre 45.0%.
+Weak, but still within James Workshop's sacred Goldilock's zone of balance (45%-55% for win rates).

-Empirical Bayes is telling us faction E might not actually be extraordinarily bad.
-A sample size of 20 is much too small to jump to conclusions; Our "best guess" is that it's probably a weak faction.
+Empirical Bayes is telling us faction E might not actually be terrible.
+A sample size of 20 is much too small to jump to conclusions; Our "best guess" is that it's at least on the weak side of balance.

 Although this is technically correct, when we go to rank our factions, we might still want to rank faction E below the others.